 A revised version of the film was unanimously classified R with consumer advice "Adult themes, sexual references", with the Board commenting that "the adult themes can be accommodated at the R level in a film of merit", and that the sexual references "require an adult perspective".
 In the Board's view the film can be accommodated at the R level as it does not offend against standards of morality, decency and propriety generally accepted by reasonable adults to the extent that the film should be classified 'RC.'

-We did not catch the censored R18+ theatrical run of PINK FLAMINGOS, and it was never released on tape.
+Following its theatrical run, the censored R18+version of PINK FLAMINGOS was not released on tape.
 However, from the above description provided by the OFLC, we can guess that cuts were made to the following scenes.

-There is an unofficial Australian 'No Name Label' VHS released from around 2000.
+There is an unofficial Australian 'No Name Label' VHS released around 2000.
 Despite the R18+ rating, this was a bootleg that was never classified.
-Thanks to Mitch for the following information on this particular release.
+Thanks to Mitch for the following information on this particular tape.

 The actual runtime of the movie (excluding Copyright warnings and the extras at the end) is 93 minutes.
 The runtime of the film itself and the extras (deleted scenes introduced by John Waters + original trailer) is 108 minutes.

 In March 2014, PINK FLAMINGOS was screened on the World Movies channel as part of their MORE FILMS THAT SHOCKED THE WORLD season.

 The stories behind the scandalous ‘More Films That Shocked

 Due to popular demand, World Movies is bringing you another week of unforgettable films that changed the film industry forever.
 More Films That Shocked The World starts tonight at 9.30pm and is set to push the boundaries of controversial cinema further than ever before.